Egypt to pick Islamist or military man as president

 Tareq Farouq, 34, a Cairo driver, said: "I'm in shock.
 How could this happen?
 The people don't want Mursi or Shafiq.
 We're sick of both.
 They are driving people back to Tahrir Square."

-Christians and secular liberals anxious about personal freedoms - and the fate of Egypt's vital tourist industry - will fret about a promised Brotherhood push for Islamic law.
+Christians and secular liberals anxious about their own freedoms and the fate of Egypt's vital tourist industry will fret about a promised Brotherhood push for Islamic law.

 But Shafiq's supporters believe his military background and government experience make him the man to restore order and stability so that the battered economy can revive.